Skip to content

 access_statement = "There are no restrictions to public access."

-# Get a copy of the project wide XML configuration from the resources and update it
+# Get a copy of the project wide XML configuration from the resources.
+This provides

 context_dict = resources.xml.copy()